 A more affordable AI chip is reportedly being developed by Nvidia for release in the Chinese market, in response to U.S. export restrictions, according to Reuters.

-A new, lower-cost artificial intelligence chip is expected to be introduced by Nvidia specifically for the Chinese market, following the imposition of export restrictions on its higher-end model.
+Nvidia plans to introduce a new, lower-cost artificial intelligence chip specifically for the Chinese market, responding to export restrictions on its higher-end model.

-Mass production of Nvidia’s new AI chips is scheduled to begin in June, according to a May 26 report by Reuters, which cited sources familiar with the company’s plans.
-These chips will be included in Nvidia’s latest generation of artificial intelligence hardware.
+Nvidia plans to begin mass production of its new AI chips in June, according to a May 26 Reuters report that cited sources familiar with the company’s strategy.
+These chips will power Nvidia’s latest generation of artificial intelligence hardware.

-The chip is expected to be priced between $6,500 and $8,000 due to its reduced specifications and simpler manufacturing process—making it more affordable than Nvidia’s recently restricted H20 model, which had been sold for approximately $10,000 to $12,000.
+Nvidia plans to price the chip between $6,500 and $8,000, thanks to its reduced specifications and simpler manufacturing process.
+This makes it more affordable than the recently restricted H20 model, which previously sold for around $10,000 to $12,000.

 A spokesperson for Nvidia informed Reuters that the company is continuing to assess its constrained set of options.
-It was stated, “Until a new product design is finalized and approval is obtained from the U.S. government, access to China’s $50 billion data center market remains effectively blocked for us.”
+The company stated, “We cannot access China’s $50 billion data center market until we finalize a new product design and obtain approval from the U.S. government.”

 Nvidia’s market share in China has reportedly declined from 95% prior to 2022—when U.S. export restrictions initially affected its products—to the current level of 50%, according to company CEO Jensen Huang.

-He stated during a televised interview in Taiwan last week that ongoing efforts would be made by the company to optimize products in compliance with regulations and to maintain service to the Chinese market.
+He stated during a televised interview in Taiwan last week that the company would continue optimizing its products to comply with regulations and maintain service to the Chinese market.

-This marks the third attempt by the company to develop chips that comply with Chinese regulations, with the latest chip being specifically engineered to adhere to the current U.S. bandwidth restriction of 1.7 terabytes per second.
+The company has now made its third attempt to develop chips that comply with Chinese regulations, specifically engineering the latest chip to meet the current U.S. bandwidth restriction of 1.7 terabytes per second.

 Nvidia’s primary competitor, Huawei—based in Shenzhen—is currently in the process of testing and preparing for the launch of its latest AI chip, known as the Ascend 910D.